rafael-santiago/zacarias/doc/BUILD.md

 at the first time you run ``Zacarias`` build it is necessary to build all ``Xorg`` dependencies used by ``zc``.
 Thus, if you want to follow using the default static linking you will need to download the following ``Xorg`` tarballs:
 ``libX11``, ``libXau``, ``libXdmcp``, ``libXext``, ``libXtst`` and ``libxcb``.
 You need to watch the correct versions used on your system.
-Once downloaded all you should do is indicate to ``hefesto`` where those tarballs are located and they will built and copied into your ``Zacarias`` repo ``lib`` sub-directory, your system will not be changed.
+Once downloaded all you should do is indicating to ``hefesto`` where those tarballs are located and they will built and copied into your ``Zacarias`` repo ``lib`` sub-directory, your system will not be changed.
 Follows the command line sample based on my own environment: